wesleyboar/wesleyb-sample-schoology/README.md

 3. CLI instructional output
 4. URLs in documentation

-To use these URLs, edit the DNS or `/etc/hosts` file on the local host, so that specific domains are directed to to `localhost` i.e. `127.0.0.1`.
+To use these URLs, edit the DNS or `/etc/hosts` file on the local host, so that specific domains are directed to `localhost` i.e. `127.0.0.1`.

 #### Example (`/etc/hosts`)
 ```